The Real Success of Continuous Improvement

 That realization pushed Drew to take a step that led to his decades-long career as a consultant: he decided to return to school and study organizational and behavior science.
 Pursuing this course of study allowed Drew to really learn what makes people tick.
 He says that he was really able to focus on questions that have greatly shaped his career—questions like “How do people develop skills?
 Develop habits?
 Why do people resist change?”

 As Drew points out, “if you think about continuous improvement, it means continuously changing, and that’s not really a characteristic you find in most people.”
 So that is what Drew focuses on.
 Tools and concepts are valuable—but only if practitioners have fully bought into what they are doing.
-Drew designs his courses, like Lean Leadership and Coaching for Improvement, to shape practitioners’ behavior.
+Drew designs his courses, like Transformative Leadership, to shape practitioners’ behavior.
 He knows that creating habits and a belief in continuous improvement is key.
 People are at the heart of successful practice.

 THE REAL SUCCESS